DualStreamFoveaNet: A Dual Stream Fusion Architecture with Anatomical Awareness for Robust Fovea Localization: Results

 Fig.~\ref{Fig_1} provides visual results of fovea localization on images with severe diseases from the \texttt{PALM} and \texttt{Tisu} datasets.
 These images in Fig.~\ref{Fig_1}-a and Fig.~\ref{Fig_1}-b suffer from poor image quality and non-standard fovea locations, respectively.
-Our Bilateral-Fuser generates the most accurate predictions for several challenging cases with poor lighting conditions and blurred appearance (Fig.~\ref{Fig_1}-a).
-For another challenging types (Fig.~\ref{Fig_1}-b), where the macula is close to the image boundary, the predictions of Bilateral-Fuser (green crosses) are closest to the ground-truth (white crosses).
-In contrast, fovea locations predicted by other architectures that cannot globally incorporate long-range multi-cue features may appear on the wrong side of the optic disc (Fig.~\ref{Fig_1}-b).
-These results suggest that the Bilateral-Fuser architecture can adequately model fundus and vessel features of two streams, resulting in superior performance compared to other networks.
+Our DSFN generates the most accurate predictions for several challenging cases with poor lighting conditions and blurred appearance (Fig.~\ref{Fig_1}-a).
+For another challenging types (Fig.~\ref{Fig_1}-b), where the macula is close to the image boundary, the predictions of DSFN (green crosses) are closest to the ground-truth (white crosses).
+On the contrary, predictions from alternative architectures lacking the ability to globally incorporate long-range multi-cue features may lead to fovea locations appearing on the incorrect side of the optic disc (Fig.~\ref{Fig_1}-b).
+These results suggest that DSFN can adequately model fundus and vessel features of two streams, resulting in superior performance compared to other networks.

-\subsection{Performance of Cross-Dataset Experiments}
+\subsection{{Performance of Cross-Dataset Experiments}}

-We conduct cross-dataset experiments to assess the generalization capability of the proposed Bilateral-Fuser.
-In Table \ref{table-private}, models trained on \texttt{Tisu} (exactly the same ones in Fig.~\ref{Fig-Mean}) are tested on \texttt{Messidor} and \texttt{PALM} datasets.
-In Table \ref{table-private}-\textbf{Top}, Bilateral-Fuser generally achieves similar accuracies as the other results from $1/4 R$ to $2R$ on \texttt{Messidor}.
-On the more challenging dataset, \texttt{PALM}, Bilateral-Fuser achieves an improvement of 5.52 and 11.93 pixels in average localization error at the original image resolution compared to Bilateral-ViT (64.73 pixels) and its lighter version (71.14 pixels), respectively (Table \ref{table-private}-\textbf{Bottom}).
-Furthermore, Bilateral-Fuser outperforms the baselines (multi-cue fusion version) by a significant margin (at least 10.25 pixels), demonstrating its excellent generalization capability and robustness.
+In our cross-dataset experiments evaluating the generalization capabilities of the proposed DSFN, we focus on two demanding datasets—\texttt{PALM} and \texttt{Tisu}, characterized by a higher prevalence of retinal diseases and lower image quality.
+These datasets were interchangeably assigned as training and test sets.
+Notably, in Table \ref{table-private}-\textbf{Top}, DSFN exhibits substantial improvements, achieving reductions of 5.52 and 11.93 pixels in average localization error at the original image resolution compared to the previously top-performing method, Bilateral-ViT, and its lighter version, respectively.
+Additionally, in Table \ref{table-private}-\textbf{Bottom}, where models were trained on a smaller dataset (\texttt{PALM}) and tested on a larger, more challenging one (\texttt{Tisu}), DSFN demonstrates significant enhancements of 12.06 and 16.29 pixels in average location error compared to Bilateral-ViT and its lighter version, respectively.
+These findings underscore the DSFN's adaptability to diverse and previously unseen cases, mitigating overfitting concerns and highlighting its robust generalization capability.